necheffa/nsddyn/README.md

 | Client | Partial |
 | Protocol | Complete |

+* Currently nsddynum only has the capability to add new users to the password store.
+Since the only supported password store is a flatfile, removing users is as easy as opening the file with your favorite text editor, searching for the username, and deleting that line.
+Modifying usernames and authorized host lists is also easy to do with a text editor, changing passwords will require creating a seporate password file, adding an account with the desired plaintext password, and copying the generated hash into the original password store.
+A future release will add the capability to manage account removal and modification from nsddynum.

+* The nsddyncc client works but assumes you are running a GNU userspace with curl and jq installed and in your `$PATH`.
+A future release will add a
+RouterOS client for installation in Mikrotik devices.

 ## Development Model

 nsddyn uses a relaxed Gitflow strategy.
 That is, `master` should always be buildable, stable, and only contain tagged releases.